 + Are refunds available?

 No. All sales are final.
-It’s an incredible resource (available for just $19) that took weeks to curate and verify.
+It’s an incredible resource (available for just $15) that took weeks to curate and verify and that I regularly update.
 I’m confident you’ll find this list helpful.
-If you have any questions about this list of publishers before buying, just ask!
+If you have questions about this list of publishers before buying, just ask!

 “It is clear that the financial investment I made was worth 100% of the cost.”